-I remember watching a good TV show on home design that left me feeling quite upset.
-That particular segment was on re-designing a bedroom which had a big and quite emotional painting of a lonely woman drowning in a large pool of water.
-The painting had a strong energy of sorrow and a desperate need to be alone.
+A good TV show on home design recently aired a segment on re-designing a bedroom that had a big and quite emotional painting of a lonely woman drowning in a large pool of water.
+The painting had a strong energy of sorrow and gave off a desperate need to be alone.

-What I can say for sure, though, is that the mentioned art, or any images with similar energy, do not belong in the bedroom.
+Beauty is in the eyes of the beholder, but for good feng shui, this artpiece, or any images with similar energy, do not belong in the bedroom.

-It felt almost surreal watching the designer re-decorating the whole bedroom around this sad painting, instead of taking a moment and sensing that this is a very inappropriate image for a couple's bedroom.
+It felt almost surreal watching the designer re-decorate the whole bedroom around this sad painting instead of taking a moment to sense that this is a very inappropriate image for a couple's bedroom.
 The other design element from the same TV segment that should never be in the bedroom is a mirror facing the bed.

-Even though the mirror was stunning - nice and tall, with an elegant gold leaf frame - a mirror facing a bed should not be placed in the bedroom.
-In this particular case, it was also overwhelmingly close to one side of the bed and sure "working hard" against couple's harmony and sexual healing.
+Even though the mirror was stunning -- nice and tall, with an elegant gold leaf frame -- a mirror facing a bed should not be placed in the bedroom.
+When it is also overwhelmingly close to one side of the bed, it will be "working hard" against the couple's harmony and sexual healing.

-I am not disclosing the designer's name, nor do I know the name of the client.
-This gives me permission to make a highly probable feng shui statement that the couple who sleeps in that bedroom either is, or soon will be going through considerable emotional difficulties in their relationship.
+It is a highly probable feng shui statement that the couple who sleeps in a bedroom with bad feng shui either is, or soon will be, going through considerable emotional difficulties in their relationship.

 Feng shui teaches you to look at everything with fresh, new eyes and understand the language of every item in your space.
 It is not as difficult as it sounds, you just have to listen.